-The outcome of the trade controversy between the United States and China is not be predictable as of this time.
+The outcome of the trade controversy between the United States and China is not predictable as of this time.
 In order to mitigate the uncertainties caused by the issue, we have been studying the feasibility of reallocating part of our production to Southeast Asian countries since 2018.
-In June 2019, we engaged an internationally-recognized professional service firm to provide advice and assistance in the completion of required statutory procedures for the incorporation of a wholly foreign invested enterprise in Vietnam (the "FIE").
-The incorporation of the FIE is still in progress as of the date of this Report.
-We are in the stage of visiting different locations in Vietnam, planning potential employee and management relocations and negotiating the relocation with our customers.
+Last year, we engaged an internationally-recognized professional service firm to provide advice and assistance in the completion of required statutory procedures for the incorporation of a wholly foreign invested enterprise in Vietnam (the "FIE").
+However, we were advised that our proposed investment plan might not fulfil the requirement for the application of the certificate of origin in Vietnam, the incorporation procedures in Vietnam were suspended.

-While this may mitigate our exposure to the trade dispute between the United States and China, relocation of manufacturing lines in Vietnam may face difficulties and possibly be unsuccessful in the future.
-We may fail to select appropriate manufacturing plants in Vietnam.
-Some of our competent and experienced employees and management may not be willing to relocate and work in Vietnam.
-The quality of the products manufactured and assembled in Vietnam may not be accepted by our customers.
-A new manufacturing plant in Vietnam could require significant management attention and could result in a diversion of resources away from our existing business.
+We are exploring the possibilities to reallocate part of our production to other Southeast Asian countries.
+We may face difficulties and possibly be unsuccessful in the future.
+We may fail to select appropriate manufacturing plants in other Southeast Asian countries.
+Some of our competent and experienced employees and management may not be willing to relocate and work in other Southeast Asian countries.
+The quality of the products manufactured and assembled in other Southeast Asian countries may not be accepted by our customers.
+A new manufacturing plant in other Southeast Asian countries could require significant management attention and could result in a diversion of resources away from our existing business.
 We may also need to obtain approvals and licenses from relevant government authorities to comply with applicable laws and regulations, which could result in increased costs and delays.